Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

-where\footnote{The $l^+$ in the denominator needs to be equipped a $i\epsilon$ prescription that is compatible with the contour deformation out of the Glauber region, if possible.
+where the $K^{\mu\nu}$ term extracts the dominant contribution.
+From \EQ\eqref{eq:dominant-AH}, and in preparation for later use in Ward identities, we write\footnote{The $l^+$ in the denominator needs to be equipped a $i\epsilon$ prescription that is compatible with the contour deformation out of the Glauber region, if possible.
 This prescription is tacitly implied throughout this text.}